booo2233/ddos/README.md

 # ddos
-# this is ddos program its under work
+# this project is close